 In between the majestic snow-capped Rocky Mountains and a booming metropolis is the perfect balance of the two dynamics, and it’s called Denver, Colorado.
 On one hand, you have a cool, hip, and trendy urban style that lines the streets; on the other hand, you have the looming slopes and abundance of nature at your […]

-The post below was originally published on Go4TravelBlog on April 15, 2016.
 Let’s face it.
 There’s no denying the warmth, beauty, and good weather in California, especially the parts of this awesome state that overlook the Pacific Ocean.
-What draws so many eager tourists to California each year is that it’s fantastic as a vacation […]
+What draws so many eager tourists to California each year is that it’s fantastic as a vacation destination, simply because there is so much to see and do.
+Whether […]